Down-ballot drop-off isn't a sign of civic laziness. It's an entirely rational response to an underperforming and irrational civic system.

 The answer is no. But not for the reason you might expect.

 Political scientists call it "ballot roll-off" — the measurable drop in votes cast as you move from the top of a ballot to the bottom.
-In presidential election years, the effect is modest near the top, where names and races carry national name recognition.
-But by the time you reach judges, ballot amendments, local commissioners, and school board seats, participation can fall by 20, 30, even 40 percent compared to the top of the ticket.
+By the time you reach judges, ballot amendments, local commissioners, and school board seats, participation can fall by 20, 30, even 40 percent compared to the top of the ticket.
 [1]

-That's not a small rounding error.
-In many states, those down-ballot offices control more of your daily life than the presidential race that consumed two years of national attention.
-Your property tax rate, the curriculum in your child's school, the zoning laws that shape your neighborhood, the judges who interpret state law — all of it lives in those bottom rows that millions of Americans leave blank every November.
+That's not a rounding error.
+In many states, those down-ballot offices control more of your daily life than the presidential race that consumed two years of national attention — your property tax rate, your child's school curriculum, the zoning laws that shape your neighborhood, and the judges who interpret state law.

 Consider ballot amendments.
-In most states, the official language of a ballot amendment is written by the same legislative bodies that have a stake in how voters respond to it.
-The wording is reviewed for legal precision — not for comprehension.
-Studies have found that the average ballot amendment in the United States is written at a 17th-grade reading level.
-That is three years beyond a college degree.
-[2]
+The official language is written for legal precision, not public comprehension.
+Studies have found that the average ballot amendment is written at a 17th-grade reading level — three years beyond a college degree.
+[2] Unfortunately, ballot language evolved to satisfy legal review, not the citizen standing in the booth.

-Think about the last time you made a significant purchase — a car, an appliance, a home.
-You probably didn't walk into a dealership having memorized the manufacturer's technical specifications.
-You used tools: comparison sites, review aggregators, plain-language summaries that translated complexity into clarity.
-The infrastructure of informed consumer choice has been refined over decades because there was a market incentive to build it.
+Think about the last time you made a significant purchase.
+You probably didn't arrive having memorized the technical specifications.
+You used tools: comparison sites, plain-language summaries, review aggregators that translated complexity into something you could actually act on.
+That infrastructure exists because there was a market incentive to build it.

-SureVoter is being built on a simple premise: the experience of voting should be at least as comprehensible as the experience of buying a refrigerator.
+The premise is simple: the experience of voting should be at least as comprehensible as the experience of buying a refrigerator.
 Not dumbed down — clarified.
 There is a meaningful difference.
 A well-designed civic tool doesn't tell you what to think.
 It gives you the context to think for yourself.

-You were never supposed to walk out of that booth with the quiet shame of a blank line.
-You were supposed to walk out having participated — fully, confidently, with the sense that your choices reflected your actual values and priorities.
+You were never supposed to walk out of that booth in quiet discomfort.
+You were supposed to walk out with a sense of satisfaction — having participated, fully and confidently, with the sense that your choices were thoughtful and reflected your values.

 The gap between that experience and the one millions of Americans have right now is not a gap in civic virtue.
 It is a gap in infrastructure.